The top 10 legal defenses to driving while intoxicated (“DUI”) charges fall into three categories. These are to assert that:

 “There is nothing illegal about drinking before driving.
 What is illegal is being impaired at the time you drive.
 When you drink, your BAC rises rapidly and steadily until it reaches its maximum level.
 During this time, your BAC is “on the rise.”
 It takes, on average, about 50 minutes for BAC to reach peak levels — though depending on various factors it can take as much as two or three hours.”

-8. Top DUI Defense #8: You Weren’t DUI Because You Were Mentally Alert
+8. You Were Mentally Alert

 Normally, our bodies get fuel from dietary carbohydrates.
 Under certain conditions, however, the body has to break down stored fats for fuel.
 Such conditions include:

-- Fasting,
+- fasting,

-- High-protein / low carbohydrate diets (such as Paleo or Atkins), and
+- high-protein / low carbohydrate diets (such as Paleo or Atkins), and

-- Diabetes.
+- diabetes.

 During the process of burning fat, the liver produces toxic byproducts called “ketones.”
 Ketones are chemically similar to the isopropyl alcohol found in solvents such as acetone.